 Sedona, Arizona, situated in the heart of the American desert South West, is one of the planet’s most sacred sites.
 Sedona’s main attraction is its array of red sandstone formations.
 The formations appear to glow in brilliant orange and red when illuminated by the rising or setting sun.
 The red rocks form a popular backdrop for many activities, ranging from spiritual pursuits to the hundreds of hiking and mountain biking trails.

-“In Sedona you have to be very careful of what you think – what you have on your mind (according to Tom Dong, the author of “The Mysteries of Sedona: The New Age Frontier”) – because those thoughts INSTANTLY begin to manifest.
-Whether good for you or bad for you – you learn not to be careless about your thought process”.
+“In Sedona, you have to be very careful of what you think – what you have on your mind (according to Tom Dong, the author of “The Mysteries of Sedona: The New Age Frontier”) – because those thoughts INSTANTLY begin to manifest.
+Whether good for you or bad – you learn not to be careless about your thought process”.